CONVEX

 Historical Context

-The 2022 dollar surge offers the most compelling real-world test of the theory.
-From January to September 2022, the DXY rallied from approximately 96 to 114 — a 19% move — as the Fed hiked rates aggressively while the ECB and BOJ lagged.
-During this period, the Japanese yen collapsed to 145+ per dollar, the British pound fell to near parity with the dollar (0.9837 in September 2022), and EM currencies from the Turkish lira to the Pakistani rupee faced existential pressure.
-Simultaneously, gold — despite rampant inflation — fell from $2,050 to $1,620, consistent with the milkshake crowding-out effect.
+The 2022 dollar surge offers the most compelling real-world stress test of the theory.
+From January to September 2022, the DXY rallied from approximately 96 to 114, a 19% move in nine months, as the Fed embarked on its most aggressive hiking cycle since 1980 while the ECB remained cautious and the BOJ doubled down on yield curve control.
+The consequences were global: the Japanese yen collapsed through 145 per dollar for the first time since 1990, prompting emergency BOJ intervention.
+The British pound fell to 0.9837 in late September 2022, approaching dollar parity, amid a UK fiscal credibility crisis that the dollar squeeze dramatically amplified.
+EM currencies from the Turkish lira to the Pakistani rupee faced existential pressure, with Pakistan requiring an emergency IMF program partly triggered by USD funding stress.

-A secondary example occurred in March 2020, when the DXY surged from 94 to 103 in just two weeks as global dollar funding markets seized, requiring the Fed to activate $450 billion in swap lines with foreign central banks to alleviate pressure.
+A secondary and arguably purer example occurred in March 2020, when COVID-induced global panic caused the DXY to surge from 94 to 103 in under two weeks as offshore dollar funding markets seized entirely.
+The Fed was forced to activate approximately $450 billion in emergency swap lines with foreign central banks, effectively acting as global lender of last resort, to prevent a full dollar funding crisis.
+That episode illustrated how the milkshake mechanism can activate violently in risk-off environments even when the Fed is simultaneously expanding its balance sheet.

 Limitations and Caveats